 Under Wisconsin law, building inspectors are liable for damages that arise from an act or omission relating to their inspection.
 In addition, they are prohibited from performing any repairs, maintenance or improvements on the inspected property for at least two years after the inspection has occurred.
-For more information about the state's home inspection regulations or to check the status of an inspector's license, please call (877) 617-1565 or visit drl.wi.gov.
+For more information about regulations or to check the status of an inspector's license, please call (608) 266-2112 or search "home inspections at: dsps.wi.gov.

 Common Financial Terms

 Following are financial terms frequently used when buying or selling a home: